Hierarchical clustering that takes advantage of both density-peak and density-connectivity: Defining clusters based on higher-density-nearest-neighbours: - linked clusters

 In general, the true density of $x$, i.e., ${\rho}(x)$, can be estimated via an $\epsilon$-neighbourhood estimator (as used by density-based clustering algorithms DBSCAN \cite{ester1996density} and DP \cite{rodriguez2014clustering}):

-where $V_{\epsilon}^d \propto \epsilon^d$ is the volume of a $d$-dimensional sphere of radius $\epsilon$.
+where $V_{\epsilon}^d \propto \epsilon^d$ is the volume of a $d$-dimensional sphere of radius $\epsilon$, and $n$ is the number of data points.
 Note that since $nV_{\epsilon}$ is a constant for every point, it can be omitted in practice.
 As a result, many density-based clustering algorithms use the number of points in the $\epsilon$-neighbourhood as a proxy to the estimated density.